-- Students with a wide range of majors who value great books, lively arts, and the humanitarian impulse to serve others
+- Our students value great books, lively arts, and the humanitarian impulse to serve others.

-- A small liberal arts program within a large research university
+- We are a small liberal arts program within a large research university.

-- A nurturing community which values and practices respect for the marvelous variety of human experience
+- We cultivate a nurturing community that values and practices respect for the marvelous variety of human experience.

-- A curriculum which uses both Washington, D.C. and the World as our classrooms
+- We offer a curriculum that uses both Washington, D.C. and the World as our classrooms.

-- Use the past as a laboratory in which to understand and meet the challenges which the world must address today
+- We use the past as a laboratory in which to understand and meet the challenges that the world must address today.

-- Utilize the tools of the arts and humanities for self-discovery and self-formation
+- We utilize the tools of the arts and humanities for self-discovery and self-formation.

-About 9% of our 2018 freshmen class are majors in the College of Arts & Humanities; the other 91% are majoring in a myriad majors, including sciences, social sciences, journalism, and public policy, among others.
+About 20% of our 2019 freshmen class are majors in the College of Arts & Humanities; the other 80% are majoring in a myriad of majors, including sciences, engineering, social sciences, journalism, and public policy, among others.
 This program offers you the opportunity to either balance your education or deepen your engagement with the arts and humanities.
 Whatever your major, Honors Humanities will ensure that you enjoy the many benefits of a humanities education.
 Some general benefits include:

 Moreover, our program offers the kind of close mentorship and intellectual atmosphere that encourages you to find the career that you will find most satisfying.